KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Settings-Article.md

             @Column {}
         }

-        The view can wrap any content, and is used by the <doc:Status-Article> views, to link the user to SystemSettings.
+        This view can use any content view, and is used by the <doc:Status-Article> views to link users to System Settings while displaying keyboard statuses.
     }
 }